lmweber/SpaData/README.md

 [![R build status](https://github.com/lmweber/STexampleData/workflows/R-CMD-check-bioc/badge.svg)](https://github.com/lmweber/STexampleData/actions)

-The `STexampleData` package contains a collection of spatially-resolved transcriptomics (SRT) datasets, which have been formatted into the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor class, for use in examples, demonstrations, and tutorials.
-The datasets are from several different SRT platforms and have been sourced from various publicly available sources.
+The `STexampleData` package contains a collection of spatial transcriptomics datasets, which have been formatted into the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor class, for use in examples, demonstrations, and tutorials.
+The datasets are from several different technological platforms and have been sourced from various publicly available sources.
 Several datasets include images and/or reference annotation labels.

 The `STexampleData` package is available from [Bioconductor](https://bioconductor.org/packages/STexampleData).